Beachside Holiday Bungalow, Port Eynon, Gower, UK

 Availability Your dates are available

-Self catering detached two bed roomed, one bathroom holiday home at the tip of South Gower.
+Beachside Self catering detached holiday bungalow at the tip of South Gower has two bedrooms, bathroom and kitchen and a lounge with a bed settee..
 The property has gas central heating and double glazing.
-With unlimited free internet WiFi., Gas and Electricity are also included in the rental.
+With free internet WiFi., Gas and Electricity are also included in the rental.

 Ideal for the beach, walking or golf holidays.
 In Feb 2014 ~ Bronze Age Footprints found at Port Eynon The footprints have not been radiocarbon dated but are estimated to be from between 2,300 BC and 700 BC ~ see link in further details.